aknavj/aknavj.github.io/Grabing models and textures from game or 3D application.md

 ## Goal

 The main goal of the article is to summarize methods and techniques what you can use to extract 3D Models and Textures from a game or 3D Application.
-For further reading, I will provide additional links in the description because I don't want to repeat or additionally quote someone who already wrote it.
+For further reading, I will provide additional, explanatory links as the article progress for a better understanding.

 ## Introduction